elIdrissiYounes/ioq3/README.md

   --run       Run quake3-rs
 ```

-The only necessary packages for the script is `plumbum`.
+The only necessary package for the script is `plumbum`.

     $ pip3 install plumbum